“Cabinet material” includes Cabinet and Cabinet committee agendas, papers, minutes, and memos.

 - Ministers receive hard-copies of Cabinet material that is relevant to their portfolios and Cabinet and Cabinet committee membership

 - highly-classified papers (i.e. Confidential and above) are distributed only in hard-copy and not stored in CabNet.
-For more information on this, refer to the guidance on the distribution of highly classified material.

 Hard-copy Cabinet and Cabinet committee papers may occasionally be personally addressed to Ministers and chief executives due to the sensitivity of the material.
 Such papers, which are intended to be seen by the addressee only, are marked “Addressee Only:” followed by the name of the recipient.